 5. Cuddle a Koala

 Having the time to explore the sanctuary at your own leisure is the best.
 Just need help getting there?
 Book it with these guys.
-You can cruise along the Brisbane River, through the city’s most historic landscapes, iconic attractions and more, listening to the informative commentary by the captain.
-And enjoy homemade morning teas, meals and snacks from the onboard café.
-It is like have an experienced guide with you to share the stories and facts!
+You can cruise along the Brisbane River, through the city’s most historic landscapes, iconic attractions, and more, listening to the informative commentary by the captain.
+And enjoy homemade morning teas, meals, and snacks from the onboard café.
+It is like having an experienced guide with you to share the stories and facts!

 6. Check out the art and culture scene

-When travelling to new cities, I make time for Art Galleries.
+When traveling to new cities, I make time for Art Galleries.
 It inspires me to create more beautifully.
 I recommend checking out the Queensland Art Gallery and Gallery of Modern Art.

 Both galleries showcase works from a diverse range of historical and contemporary artists.
 Throughout the year, both galleries offer several free exhibitions you can enjoy.
 Major art exhibitions are ticketed but it’s a small price to pay to see world-renowned art.